Here’s Why No One Cares About Kendall Jenner Anymore

 And then, of course, there’s the question of pedigree.
 Lots of people have said Jenner isn’t a “true supermodel,” including, famously, Rebecca Romijn.
 But then again, no one seems to have issue with models like Kaia Gerber or Georgia May Jagger, and they certainly didn’t wander in off the street.

-Don’t get me wrong: At one time, I was a fan of Kendall’s.
+Don’t get me wrong: At one time, I was a fan of Jenner’s.
 I really liked that weird neckline she tried to make a thing last year.
 I oohed and aahed alongside the best of them when she came out on the red carpet a few years ago in a dress with double slits up to there.
 I was rooting for her.

-And I still am.
-Kendall is only 21; she has plenty of time to find a way to telegraph something more than tentative on camera (and in life).
+Jenner is only 21; she has plenty of time to find a way to telegraph something more than tentative on camera (and in life).
 Certainly, she’s still considered a rising star.
-But it’s no coincidence that we’ve found people are less and less interested in her antics of late.
-Even those lip injection rumors or her comment last week that she’d had an entire wall painted pink because, in part, the hue is said to suppress appetite wasn’t enough to hold people’s attention.
+But it’s no coincidence that we’ve found people are less and less interested in her antics of late, and her decision to be part of that Pepsi commercial was ignorant and tone-deaf at very best.
+The outrage about that commercial is already dying down, and she’ll go back to being largely forgettable—though she’ll definitely be wandering around with a scarlet “P” where’er she goes for a while.
+But, with time, people will forget, just like those lip injection rumors or her comment that she’d had an entire wall painted pink because, in part, the hue is said to suppress appetite.

-Ahead, we track Kenny’s career from when it really started taking off through the present.
+Ahead, we track Jenner’s career from when it really started taking off through the present.
 It’s clear her look has changed, and it’s obvious that she’s trying to stay relevant.
 But in a world where spontaneity is valued and authenticity is key, Jenner may be falling behind—surpassed even by pals Gigi and Bella Hadid.
 It’s too soon to tell what’s next for Jenner, and it’s clear we’ll be seeing plenty more of her in the future.
 But as to whether anyone musters up any deep excitement about it, well—that’s up for debate.